oddbear/GoXLR-Force-Defaults/README.md

 # Change the Windows defaults for the BEACN Mix Create audio devices

-### Orignally created by oddbear and not so may still be references to GoXLR
+### Orignally created by oddbear and so may still be references to original GoXLR devices

 This service is made because Windows is quite eager to change the default sound devices. <br />